WHAT IS VISUAL STRESS?

 English text is made of striped patterns which are mainly written in black on white paper, to our brain look like stripes – not natural!

-Filters reduce discomfort by reducing contrast and filtering out a particular wavelength of light that causes the neurons to fire unnecessarily.
+Filters can reduce discomfort by reducing contrast and filtering out a particular wavelength of light that causes the neurons to fire unnecessarily.
 But it has to be correct colour, saturation and brightness.
-A person may be sensitive to a particular wavelength of light and this can explain why a tint can stabilize the visual brain.
+A person may be sensitive to a particular wavelength of light and this can explain why a coloured tint can stabilize the visual brain.